ScottDenton/New-York-Times-CLI/README.md

 To do list
-  - modify the git ignore to re-comment out schema
-  - add search query as a variable in articles table
-  - link users to articles through user_articles table
-  - input validation, especially for dates
-  - global exit

   - change snippet to lead paragraph
   - flesh out user and user articles class
   - open saved articles